yassineMtg/ObjectDetection/README.md

 # Face Sentiment Detection System
 ==============================

-A state-of-the-art Face Sentiment Detection system that employs machine learning to accurately recognize and analyze facial expressions for emotion detection.
+A Face Sentiment Detection system that employs machine learning to accurately recognize and analyze facial expressions for emotion detection.
 This project utilizes the power of TensorFlow and TFLite on a Raspberry Pi, making it highly efficient for real-time applications.

 ## Introduction

-Our Face Sentiment Detection System is at the forefront of emotion recognition technology.
+My Face Sentiment Detection System is at the forefront of emotion recognition technology.
 By focusing on facial sentiment analysis, our solution opens new avenues for interactive applications, customer service enhancements, and emotional research.
 This project demonstrates our commitment to innovative use of TensorFlow Object Detection and TFLite on resource-constrained devices like the Raspberry Pi.

 ## Project Overview